hsato1/terraform-aws-eks_addons-hpcc/README.md

 | cluster_name | name of the cluster to be created| string | eks-cluster| no |
 | chart_path | path to the chart folder (locally or remotely) | string | - | yes |

-**Important Note** Currently, this terraform modules and helm_release resource supports the static provisioning that has been worked on by other intern [Ryan Rao and his mentors, Wang Xiaoming, and Godji Fortil with HPCC version that their repo support](https://github.com/rrao4/HPCC-Platform/tree/HPCC-25955/helm/examples/efs).
-We have the static storage beyond Kubernetes.

-**Update** Now the work has been merged to [HPCC-candidate 2.9.x](https://github.com/hpcc-systems/HPCC-Platform/tree/candidate-9.2.x) you may want to do a github cloning and check out a particular branch to be able to use this application.

 ### Deploying a cluster